wolfian/mag-c/README.md

 1. Purr - the cake eater (try eat * as many times as possible within 100 steps)
 2. Tic-tac-toe
 3. Jumpman (jump over obstacles as many times as possible while it's speed is constantly increasing or decreasing)
+4. Snake (your regular snake game)
-4. An unexpected journey (something like snakes and ladders)
+5. An unexpected journey (something like snakes and ladders)

 **Note:** Make sure you've got [ncurses](https://invisible-island.net/ncurses/announce.html) library in your system.